 5 Things Parents of Book Lovers Do Every Day

 Seeing your child fall in love with books is a wonderful experience — and for them, a life-changing one.
-Don’t worry if this doesn’t happen right away: Sometimes it takes the just-right book to captivate your little one’s attention.
+Don’t worry if this doesn’t happen right away: Sometimes it takes the just-right book to captivate your reader’s attention.
+The Scholastic Kids & Family Reading Report has a few pieces of guidance when it comes to identifying that just-right book.

-Books allow readers to learn about the world in ways they can relate to.
+Books also allow readers to learn about the world in ways they can relate to.
 For this reason, children are also likely to connect with books that have characters or story lines that mirror their own experiences.
-Experts agree that the best books for kids help them “feel seen.”
+Many experts agree that the best books for kids help them “feel seen.”

-Once your child finds that just-right book, you can play a part in supporting their weekly reading habits.
-Whether your child is in the earliest days of education, when phonics learning is critical, or middle school, when the priorities of preteen life take over, it’s essential they continue reading.
+However, over your child finds that just-right book, you play a large part in supporting and building their love of reading.
+Whether your child is in the early years of school building phonics skills, or in middle school when the priorities of preteen life take over, it’s so important that they continue reading.

 Here's what parents of book lovers do every day — and what has worked for their families!